cse110-sp24-group19/cse110-sp24-group19/admin/team.md

 2. Be realistic about what you can accomplish and communicate deadlines accordingly.

 ### Team Culture:
 Our team culture is built on the foundation of effective communication, deep respect for one another, unwavering responsibility and accountability, and a commitment to honesty and realism.
-We will win as a team and lose as a team, no code monkey is on an island.
+We will win as a team and lose as a team, no code monkey is an island.